evabanegacom/weatherapp/README.md

 ![Screenshot](images/weather.png)

-This is a weather app that demonstrates user experience and user interaction with webpages
+This is a weather app that demonstrates using application processing interface (A.P.I) to get information to clients over the web

 The idea focuses on making the webpage easy to navigate and explore